Belgium national football team: Rivalries

 Belgium's main football rivals are its neighbors the Netherlands and France, with which it shares close cultural and political relations.

 Netherlands

-The matchup between the Belgian and Dutch team is known as the Low Countries derby, as of May 2018 they have played each other in 126 official matches.
+The matchup between the Belgian and Dutch team is known as the Low Countries derby, as of September 2025 they have played each other in 129 official matches.
 Belgium won the first four—unofficial—matches against the Netherlands, but lost their first FIFA-recognised contest.
 The two national teams played each other biannually between 1905 and 1964, except during the World Wars.
 They have met 18 times in major tournaments, and have played at least 35 friendly cup matches: in Belgium for the Coupe Vanden Abeele, and in the Netherlands for the Rotterdamsch Nieuwsblad-Beker.
-The overall balance favours the Netherlands, with 55 wins against 41 Belgian victories.
-The Low Countries' squads co-operated in fundraising initiatives between 1925 and 1941; they played five unofficial matches for charity, FIFA and the Belgian Olympic Committee.
+The overall balance favours the Netherlands, with 57 wins against 41 Belgian victories.
+The Low Countries' squads co-operated in fundraising initiatives between 1925 and 1941; they played seven unofficial matches for charity, FIFA and the Belgian Olympic Committee.